pmav99/ansible-compile-grass/README.md

 [![Build Status](https://travis-ci.com/pmav99/ansible-role-compile_grass.svg?branch=master)](https://travis-ci.com/pmav99/ansible-role-compile_grass)

-install_grass
+compile_grass
 =============

-An ansible role for compiling GRASS GIS on Ubuntu 18.04.
+An ansible role for compiling GRASS GIS from source on Ubuntu 18.04.

 The role also installs the latest Python 2 version and R

+All configuration options are supported.

 Install the role
 ----------------